ocp-power-automation/ocp4-upi-powervm/README.md

 # Introduction
-This repo contains Terraform templates to help deployment of OpenShift Container Platform (OCP) 4.x on PowerVM LPARs.
+The `ocp4-upi-powervm` [project](https://github.com/ocp-power-automation/ocp4-upi-powervm) provides Terraform based automation code to help the deployment of OpenShift Container Platform (OCP) 4.x on PowerVM systems managed by PowerVC.
-This assumes PowerVC is used as the IaaS layer for managing the PowerVM LPARs.

-If you are using standalone PowerVM please take a look at the [following quickstart guide](https://github.com/RedHatOfficial/ocp4-helpernode/blob/devel/docs/quickstart-powervm.md) which uses the [ansible playbook](https://github.com/RedHatOfficial/ocp4-helpernode) to setup helper node (bastion) for OCP deployment.
+If you are using standalone PowerVM please take a look at the [following quickstart guide](https://github.com/RedHatOfficial/ocp4-helpernode/blob/devel/docs/quickstart-powervm.md) which uses the [ansible playbook](https://github.com/RedHatOfficial/ocp4-helpernode) to setup a helper node (bastion) for OCP deployment.

 This project also leverages the same ansible playbook internally for OCP deployment on PowerVM LPARs managed via PowerVC.

-:heavy_exclamation_mark: *For bugs/enhancement requests etc. please open a GitHub issue*
+:heavy_exclamation_mark: *For bugs/enhancement requests etc. please open a GitHub [issue](https://github.com/ocp-power-automation/ocp4-upi-powervm/issues)*

-:information_source: **This (main) branch must be used with latest OCP pre-release versions only.
-For stable releases please checkout specific release branches - {release-4.5, release-4.6 ...} and follow the docs in the specific branches.**
+:information_source: **The [main](https://github.com/ocp-power-automation/ocp4-upi-powervm/tree/master) branch must be used with latest OCP pre-release versions only.
+For stable releases please checkout specific release branches -
+{[release-4.5](https://github.com/ocp-power-automation/ocp4-upi-powervm/tree/release-4.5), [release-4.6](https://github.com/ocp-power-automation/ocp4-upi-powervm/tree/release-4.6) ...} and follow the docs in the specific release branches.**

 ## Automation Host Prerequisites

 The automation needs to run from a system with internet access.
 This could be your laptop or a VM with public internet connectivity.
-This automation code have been tested on the following 64-bit Operating Systems:
+This automation code has been tested on the following 64-bit Operating Systems:
 - Mac OSX (Darwin)
 - Linux (x86_64)